simonjulianl/tp/docs/DeveloperGuide.md

    and a field to which that substring should be matched to.

-2. GoMedic shows a response message with the number of matches that have been found, and displays the matching records
+2. GoMedic shows a response message with the number of matches that have been found, and displays the matching records.

+    Use case ends.

 **Extensions**
 * 1a.
-GoMedic gives feedback to user that no matches are found if there are no matching entries corresponding to the user's input
+GoMedic gives feedback to user that no matches are found if there are no matching entries corresponding to the user's input.

+  Return.

-* 1b GoMedic displays an error when user input is in incorrect format
+* 1b GoMedic displays an error when user input is in incorrect format.
+    Return.

 *{More to be added}*